prototypefund/reproducible-website/_events/paris2018/report.md

 *\* Company employees installing internal software

-- For internal company software, being able to check the source/binary correspondance helps debugging ("reproducibility of bugs") and ensures you're running the right software.
+- For internal company software, being able to check the source/binary correspondence helps debugging ("reproducibility of bugs") and ensures you're running the right software.

 - Reproducible builds can help make license auditing because you can